olc-digital/amanda-brookfield/src/pages/blog/2015-09-14-why-i-write.md

 3. Your life has entered a new phase.
 You feel great!
 Your bank account goes down more rapidly (because you have time to shop) but you are sleeping well a)Because you don't feel guilty that you are sleeping instead of writing b) Unworkable solutions for plot-glitches don't keeping pinging into your subconscious in the small hours.

 4. Then, one terrible day, you have an IDEA.
 This may be triggered by reading...... er.........
-Dostoevsky...but it is more likely to happen while browsing through 'Hello' or staring into space at a bus stop.
+Dostoevsk... ut it is more likely to happen while browsing through 'Hello' or staring into space at a bus stop.

 5. You try to ignore the idea because it is so small and pointless and obvious - eg one sister nicks another sister's boyfriend.
 But it niggles.